-2020 Base Salary

-Philosophy Considerations

-Attract and retain.
-Provide fixed compensation to attract and retain key executives Salary reviewed and set annually The factors used to determine base salaries include scope of responsibilities, individual and company performance, retention, date of last increase, equity ownership, internal equity, peer group data and the recommendations of our CEO (other than with respect to her own compensation)
+Philosophy Base Salary Considerations Attract and retain.
+Salary reviewed and set annually Provide fixed compensation to attract and retain key executives • The factors used to determine base salaries include scope of responsibilities, individual and company performance, retention, date of last increase, equity ownership, internal equity, peer group data and the recommendations of our CEO (other than with respect to her own compensation

-The following table summarizes the annual base salaries of our NEOs in fiscal year 2020 compared to fiscal year 2019 and the primary reasons for any changes in base salary.
+The following table summarizes the annual base salaries of our NEOs in fiscal year 2021 compared to fiscal year 2020 and the primary reasons for any changes in base salary.

-Name 2020 Base Salary 2019 Base Salary Primary Reason of Change Emily Leproust \$520,000 \$500,000 Individual and company performance; market competitiveness Jim Thorburn \$420,000 \$400,000 Individual and company performance; market competitiveness William Banyai \$381,000 \$370,000 Individual and company performance; market competitiveness Patrick Finn \$420,000 \$370,000 Promotion to Chief Commercial Officer; increased responsibilities; market competitiveness Patrick Weiss \$400,000 \$370,000 Promotion to Chief Operating Officer; increased responsibilities; market competitiveness
+Name 2021 Base Salary 2020 Base Salary Primary Reason of Change Emily Leproust \$590,083 \$520,000 Individual and company performance; market competitiveness Jim Thorburn \$427,000 \$420,000 Individual and company performance; market competitiveness William Banyai \$400,000 \$381,000 Individual and company performance; market competitiveness Patrick Finn \$427,000 \$420,000 Individual and company performance; market competitiveness Patrick Weiss \$427,000 \$400,000 Individual and company performance; market competitiveness